 Greg provides an environment of acceptance, understanding, safety, and security to explore and resolve the obstacles preventing clients from flourishing.
 He believes in encouraging and empowering clients to be curious and to understand their patterns of thinking, feeling, and relating that are an obstacle to personal power, fulfillment, and happiness.
 Greg works toward reducing negative/painful self-judgment and self-criticism, and increasing self-acceptance, self-awareness, resilience, and positive behavior changes.
 He works with each client to help facilitate the development of strategies to learn to love rather to protect against fear; to develop a sense of freedom and motivation to pursue their unique desires, life goals, and dreams.

-Tammy Green, LCPC, has been a practicing psychotherapist for 5 years and currently holds a bachelor’s degree in psychology with a Christian counseling specialization and a master’s degree in clinical mental health counseling as well as some certificate coursework in play therapy.
+Tammy Green, LCPC, has been a practicing psychotherapist for 7 years and currently holds a Bachelor’s degree in psychology with a Christian counseling specialization and a Master’s degree in clinical mental health counseling as well as certificate coursework in play therapy.
 Tammy finds that often life events can impact the way we see the world around us.
 Her personalized approach for each client sets the tone for positive change in therapy.
 The use of active listening skills aids in helping Tammy tune into the challenges her clients face and provides a supportive environment where clients can feel empowered to find the ability to find hope and insight to grow.
 Tammy has experience working with children from the ages of 6 to adults, families, and individuals.
 Her approach to therapy is often done using various modalities and could include CBT, DBT and various other orientations to fit the needs of those she serves.

 Emily Breichner, LCSW-C, creates a compassionate space where clients can explore their thoughts, feelings, and experiences without judgement.
 She identifies her clients’ inherent strengths and provides additional tools to empower them to reach their goals.
 Emily understands therapy is not “one size fits all” and adapts her approach to suit each individual client.
 She has received education and training in various therapeutic techniques, including Cognitive Behavioral Therapy (CBT), Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Dialectical Behavioral Therapy (DBT), Structural Family Therapy, and play therapy.
 She also welcomes the use of writing, art, and other creative processes in sessions.